hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.13 Using Flake ID Generator

 Hazelcast `FlakeIdGenerator` is used to generate cluster-wide unique identifiers.
 Generated identifiers are long primitive values and are k-ordered (roughly ordered).
-IDs are in the range from 0 to `2^63-1 (maximum signed long value)`.
-For details refer to [FlakeIdGenerator section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#flakeidgenerator) in the Hazelcast IMDG Reference Manual.
+IDs are in the range from 0 to `2^63-1` (maximum signed long value).
+For details, see the [FlakeIdGenerator section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#flakeidgenerator) in the Hazelcast IMDG Reference Manual.

 A Flake ID Generator usage example is shown below.